|105′ to 125′

 The Young sank slowly and settled upright and remains largely intact.
 The starboard bow is broken open, but the decks are intact.
 The cabin is missing.
 The holds are still full of coal.
 There are many artifacts and rigging still on-board for divers inspection.
 A portion of wooden wreckage lies off the stern, and can be found by following a light line.
 One mast lies along the starboard side, another is in deep water off the bow.
 Please DO NOT take artifacts from this wreck – and this includes coal from the cargo!

 Mooring Buoy Status

-Normally moored either to the bow windlass or the mainmast traveler hardware (centerline of ship, ahead of 3rd hatch).
-Please DO NOT try to hook this wreck, as it has the last remaining wheel in the Straits area.
+Normally moored to the mainmast traveler hardware (center-line of ship, ahead of 3rd hatch).
+Please DO NOT try to hook this wreck, due to the danger of damaging the wheel.